mcampora/onprempoc/README.md

 the trust anchor is attached to the private certificate authority.

 You can also attach the profile/role to the certificate using another condition (not yet demonstrated).
+At the moment the role is attached to a very permissive permission to access secretsmanager it should be reduced to offer the least privileges.

+You can test session opening with the provided scipt (test.py).